Teaching AI Interactively: An Experience Report in Higher Education: What We Did

-This study is an exploratory pilot focused on understanding students' experiences with embodied, unplugged activities teaching artificial intelligence in higher education.
+Our exploratory pilot focused on integrating embodied, unplugged activities into an existing introductory artificial intelligence course in a higher education setting.
 The course, Introduction to Artificial Intelligence, is a general survey course of AI techniques and has four main topics: Search, Reasoning with Uncertainty, Probabilistic Reasoning through Time, and Machine Learning.
-The Spring offerings of Introduction to Artificial Intelligence typically enrolls approximately 300 students in each lecture section, and are taught over the 16-week semester.
-During the assigned class time, students receive traditional lecture-based instruction, and the instructional team hosts drop-in office hours during the week for students to ask questions and get help on assignments.

-There are four in-depth coding projects used as a summative assessment for each main topic.
-Students program in Python using Jupyter notebooks to implement a selection of fundamental algorithms.
-After each coding project, students reflect on the algorithm's use, benefits, and potential issues through Socratic Mind \cite{hung2024socratic}.
-The course has a midterm and final exam, with new questions written by the instructional team every semester.

-We used a quasi-experimental between-semester design comparing the traditional Spring offering with a redesigned Summer offering.
-The goal was to isolate the impact of redesigned in-class instruction.
-Across semesters, the course topics, programming projects, exams, and out-of-class expectations remained the same.
-The primary difference was the use of active, embodied, and collaborative instructional methods during class time in the Summer offering.
-The Summer offering was taught by an instructor who had served as a teaching assistant for the Spring semester and was therefore familiar with the course structure, materials, and assessments.
-A new teaching assistant joined the instructional team during the Summer offering.
-Figure~\ref{fig:semester_outline} shows the quasi-experimental design comparing Spring and Summer semesters.
-Table~\ref{tab:quasiexperimental} describes the differences between the two course offerings.

-For our intervention, we targeted the 2025 summer semester.
-The summer semester typically enrolls approximately 50 students and is taught in 12 weeks instead of 16.
-Though there are fewer students in the summer session, the instructional team ratio remains the same.
-In addition to hosting drop-in office hours, the TAs attended the assigned lecture section to assist with the new instructional methods.
+The course is usually taught in the Spring semester, lasts 16 weeks, and has an enrollment of approximately 300 students.
+Our intervention took place during a 12-week Summer offering, which enrolled approximately 50 students.
+Despite the inherent differences between these two offerings, the ratio between the instructional team members and the number of students remained the same, and we kept the same projects, assessments, and general structure of the course the same.
+To the extent possible, we changed only the in-class time, from traditional lecture-based instruction, to an active learning loop integrating unplugged activities and transitioning to ``plugged'' activities. \footnote{All instructional resources are available online: https://github.com/jmreddig/Intro-to-AI-Teaching-Resources}